ppy/osu-wiki/news/2022-07-31-the-sound-design-of-lazer.md

 >...it was just a woodblock sample with a bunch of processing to make it sound more (tonally) balanced and snappier.
 I had tried a bunch of different ideas for difficulty selection, but turns out sometimes simple is best.

 The work nekodex is able to dish out considering the total lack of prior experience is amazing — every single tick, click and hover is extremely satisfying, and it makes just toying around in the various menus of lazer extremely fun as well!
 Next time you boot lazer up, maybe take a moment to turn the music all the way down and just play with the buttons and hear all of the amazing work nekodex did yourself!

-The answers had to be cut down a bit, if you are interested in the full details check out his answers from my Q+A:
+The answers from the interview had to be cut down a bit for this article, but if you are interested in the full details check it all out here:

 [Part 1](https://gist.github.com/nekodex/97646cff6e7a35aed334a7bea3646824)